 Thanks to improvements in treatment and care for HIV-positive people, a large porçãocada increasingly growing of people living with HIV are chegandoa increasingly advanced ages.
 This means, in short, that the diseases of aging are, nowadays, a major cause of death in these patients; deaths can be avoided or at least postponed

-Reduced physical activity is associated with increased risk of elderly mortality compared to the general population.
-Due to the lower body - ability to balance, walking speed and the difficulty in getting up from a seated position - this can be assessed using a short battery of tests of physical performance battery (SPPB in English).
-In the general population, the SPPB score below ten is associated with an increased risk of disability access nursing care and mortality.
+Reduced physical activity is associated with an increased risk of mortality among the elderly in relation to the general population.
+As a function of the lower body - balance ability, walking speed and difficulty getting up from a sitting position - this can be assessed using a short battery performance physical battery test (SPPB).
+In the general population, the SPPB score below ten is associated with an increased risk of access to nursing care and mortality.

 Using SPPB, researchers wanted to see whether carrying HIV could be associated with less physical function.
 They also wanted to see if performance